-We’re at the start of a brand-new year, and the hospitality industry is busy with its annual top hotel trends forecasting, anticipating what the next twelve months may have in store for the world’s travelers and accommodation providers.
+Back in January, the travel and hospitality industry was busy forecasting the top hotel trends of 2019, anticipating what the next twelve months may have in store for the world’s travelers and accommodation providers.

 Hotel News Now saw mobile taking center stage, while data-driven personalization in a time of heightened data security was at the top of Hotel Online’s 2019 trend report.
 Travel Market Report consulted a hospitality professor, as well as hoteliers around the world, and reported their expectations for what the new year would hold.
 Skift was interested in the trends that will shape experiential travel in 2019.

-What else do hospitality’s thought leaders, researchers, and insiders see coming down the line this year?
-Here’s a look at some of the biggest hotel industry trends tipped to take shape in 2019.
+Here’s a closer look at some of the biggest hotel industry trends that hospitality’s thought leaders, researchers, and insiders predicted would take shape in 2019.

 Would you like to have insights delivered to your inbox?

 Sign up to receive our newsletter now!

 2019 hotel trends in marketing: voice search and augmented and/or virtual reality

 Long-tail keywords to work for voice search